 Results of these exercises are reported to participating agencies for ongoing improvement.

 Safety and performance audits of our Australian and international transport operators are also conducted each year.

-AGR works with port authorities and major shipping companies to ensure safe handling of solid sodium cyanide.
+We work with port authorities and major shipping companies to ensure safe handling of Solid Sodium Cyanide.
 Packaging and shipment meets the requirements of the International Maritime Dangerous Goods Code, which is managed by the Australian Maritime Safety Authority in Australia.

 We work with our international transport contractors to establish emergency response plans, which are developed from route risk assessments and hazard mapping, for the transport of product to our customers.
 We also assist with training and implementing emergency response plans.